DNA in a genealogy database and a used napkin link suspect to Michella Welch murder

 The genealogist used the suspect’s DNA sample to build a family tree using public websites, then ran it through a public database and received “a significant match,” according to charging papers.

-The process led to Hartman and his younger brother, who both lived in the North End at the time Welch was killed.
+That process led to Hartman and his younger brother, who both lived in the North End at the time Welch was killed in Puget Park.

-Detectives began running surveillance on the Hartman brothers in June, court records show.
+Detectives began running surveillance on the Hartman brothers in early June, court records show.

 The DNA was collected June 5 when a detective followed Gary Hartman to a restaurant where he was having lunch with a co-worker.